 The shoulder contains 3 types of deltoid muscles: the anterior (front) deltoid, posterior (rear) deltoid, and the medial/lateral (side) deltoid.

-A simple way to build up the front deltoids, is by doing any type of pushes and/or pressing motions, such as push-ups, bench-presses, etc. This is one of the easiest parts of the deltoid to strengthen, since the movements required to build this area seem more natural. *Side Note: This is also the type of deltoid that commonly becomes imbalanced from hardcore weightlifting and causes poor posture or a sort of hunkering over type look on some folks, and it's also known to make the shoulder more prone to injuries, etc. This generally only happens when there is a huge gap between the front and rear deltoid in muscular development, and so on.
+A simple way to build up the front deltoids, is by doing any type of pushes and/or pressing motions, such as push-ups, bench-presses, etc. This is one of the easiest parts of the deltoid to strengthen, since the movements required to build this area seem more natural.
+Another good way to exercise your front delts is to perform front side raises with a neutral grip. *Side Note: This is also the type of deltoid that commonly becomes imbalanced from hardcore weightlifting and causes poor posture or a sort of hunkering over type look on some folks, and it's also known to make the shoulder more prone to injuries, etc. This generally only happens when there is a huge gap between the front and rear deltoid in muscular development, and so on.

 If you'd like to work the front and side deltoids using one exercise, I'd recommend the Military Press for building powerful shoulders and triceps.
 You can do these overhead lifts with dumbbells, but I'd also recommend using a bar.
+Just be careful not to use too much leg drive or else your military presses will turn into push presses in a hurry.
 You can also alternate this exercise by lifting the weight up & down in front of your head and by going through the same motion, but behind your neck instead of in front.
+Going behind the neck is more dangerous if lifting heavy, so unless you're an advanced user or lifting light weights, I'd stick to the traditional overhead press.

 A simple way to build the rear deltoids, is by doing lots of pull-ups and chin-ups.
 If you're not very good with that type of motion, you can perform bent-over lateral raises to target the rear deltoids.
 Instead of using the standing position to build the side deltoids, bend over at the waist and, with a slight bend in the knees, hold this position while doing the lateral raises.
 Bent over rows, also work well.
 Reverse dumbbell flies are another great exercise for this particular muscle group.
 Just bend over, like when doing bent over lateral raises, and hold two dumbbells in your hands with your palms facing each other.
+[Edit: I think there is more muscle activation in the rear delts when the palms are facing behind you.]
 Now raise your dumbbells backwards, until your arms are parallel to the floor.
 Reverse dumbbell flies are probably easiest to perform while seated but use whatever method that works best for you.
 Or you can just buy a canoe and row, row, row your way to posterior deltoid success; ha!

 Side note: The rear deltoids are often neglected, but they still get some secondary work from a variety of exercises that you use to strengthen your back, shoulders, triceps, etc. Personally, I focus more on the side and front sections of the shoulder muscles, mainly because there are more enjoyable exercises for those areas.
 [Update: A few years later I got big into pull-ups, so now I train my rear deltoids just as much as the side and front parts of the shoulder.]
 Besides, I'm not a big fan of bent over rows or anything that unnecessarily strains the back.
 But, if you're a hardcore bodybuilder, you're probably seeking a balanced build and you may have to go buy special equipment just for the rear deltoids that can perform reverse flies, face pulls using a pulley system, and so on.